Written by guest blogger Daria Marmaluk-Hajioannou. Daria performs multicultural music from around the world.

 -A small amount of floral wire, jewelry wire, fishing twine or embroidery thread

 Thread different kinds of buttons, jingle bells or metal washers onto a small piece of floral wire or jewelry wire.
 [You can also use fishing twine or embroidery thread, but wire is better at keeping the bangles in place.]
 Tie or secure the wire in place on each side of the branch by twisting the wire securely around the branch (making sure no pointy parts are sticking out).

 Then try out your instrument.
 It should make a pleasing sound when “swooshed” from one side to another.
 Enjoy!

 Thank you for sharing this wonderful craft with us Daria! –Mama Lisa

 This article was posted on Thursday, January 31st, 2013 at 12:17 pm and is filed under Countries & Cultures, Egypt, Egyptian Sistrums, Instruments, Instruments, Music, Teaching, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply